samirchowdhury/samirchowdhury.github.io/index.md

 - (January 2022) **New paper:** [NeuMapper: A scalable computational framework for multiscale exploration of the brain’s dynamical organization](https://direct.mit.edu/netn/article/doi/10.1162/netn_a_00229/109065/).
 With Caleb Geniesse and Manish Saggar. _Network Neuroscience._
 - (January 2022) **New paper:** [Path homologies of motifs and temporal network representations](https://link.springer.com/article/10.1007/s41109-021-00441-z) With Steve Huntsman and Matvey Yutin. _Applied Network Science._
-- (December 2021) Oklahoma University Topology and Data Science Seminar.
+- (December 2021) The University of Oklahoma Topology and Data Science Seminar.
 - (December 2021) **New preprint:** [Hypergraph Co-Optimal Transport: Metric and Categorical Properties](https://arxiv.org/pdf/2112.03904.pdf).
 With Tom Needham, Ethan Semrad, Bei Wang, and Youjia Zhou.
 - (September 2021) Talk at the Florida State University Machine Learning Seminar.
 - (August 2021) Joint Statistical Meetings - talk at the session on Geometric and Topological Information in Data Analysis.